 Even if you are the most talented performer since Michael Jackson, you shouldn’t say it – not even if you have a glowing testimonial from your grandmother.
 (And, yes, I have seen more than one email in my lifetime saying, “My mom and everyone else says I have real talent and will go real far.”)
 If you are prone to waxing braggy about your accomplishments, take a step back and tone it down.
 Personally and warmly address who you are emailing, explain why you are getting in touch, describe the style and sound of your music in simple terms (using comparisons to other artists, if possible), offer up a link and let your work speak for itself.
 Don’t be cute, and don’t get smart.

-Here’s an excerpt from an actual email that came through the Musician Coaching site recently to provide an example of the above.
+Here’s an excerpt from an actual email that came through the Music Consultant site recently to provide an example of the above.
 This was a very-first email and not a response to anything.
 I would call the tone “combative.”

 “Hey, too much talking.
 Be shorter in your presentation next time.
 With